 Equity Incentive Plans - The Company's 2013 Equity Compensation Plan (the "2013 Plan") was adopted for the purpose of providing equity incentives to employees, officers, directors and consultants including options, restricted stock, restricted stock units, stock appreciation rights, other equity awards, annual incentive awards and dividend equivalents.
-Through a series of amendments to the 2013 Plan, the total number of authorized shares available for issuance of common stock under the Plan is 750,000 shares.
+Through a series of amendments to the 2013 Plan, the total number of authorized shares available for issuance of common stock under the Plan was 750,000 shares.

-On April 11, 2023, the Board of Directors adopted a new equity incentive plan, the Professional Diversity Network, Inc. 2023 Equity Compensation Plan (the "2023 Equity Compensation Plan"), subject to the approval of the Company's stockholders.
-The 2023 Equity Compensation Plan is intended to supersede and replace the 2013 Plan, and no new awards will be granted under the 2013 Plan.
+On April 11, 2023, the Board of Directors adopted a new equity incentive plan, the Professional Diversity Network, Inc. 2023 Equity Compensation Plan (the "2023 Equity Compensation Plan was approved by the Company's stockholders on June 15, 2023.
+The 2023 Equity Compensation Plan supersedes and replaces the 2013 Plan, and no new awards will be granted under the 2013 Plan.
 Any awards outstanding under the 2013 Plan remain subject to and will be paid under the 2013 Plan.
 The 2023 Equity Compensation Plan reserves 750,000 shares of common stock for issuance of awards to directors, officers, employees and qualifying consultants of the Company and its affiliates.